TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

   - **Encryption**: `AES-128-GCM` for symmetric encryption.
 - **Blockchain and Token Standards**

-  - **ERC-20** – Standard for stablecoins on Ethereum and EVM-compatible chains (e.g., USDC, DAI).
+  - **[ERC-20](https://eips.ethereum.org/EIPS/eip-20)** – Standard for fungible tokens and stablecoins on Ethereum and EVM-compatible chains (e.g., USDC, DAI).
+  - **[Ethereum URI Scheme (`ethereum:`)](https://eips.ethereum.org/EIPS/eip-681)** – Recognized by many wallets for initiating transactions from links or QR codes.
-  - **Multi-chain Support** – Ethereum mainnet, Etherlink, EVM-compatible chains, and others.
+  - **Multi-chain Support** – Ethereum mainnet, Etherlink, and other EVM-compatible chains.
+- **JSON-RPC Methods for Crypto Signing or Transfers**

+  - **`eth_sendTransaction`** – Standard RPC method for sending native or ERC-20 token transfers on-chain.
+  - **`eth_signTypedData_v4`** – RPC method for signing [EIP-712](https://eips.ethereum.org/EIPS/eip-712) structured data, typically for off-chain payment intents or agreements.
+  - **`personal_sign`** – RPC method for signing arbitrary messages (hex or UTF-8), often used for binding identity proofs to wallet ownership.
+  - **`evm.erc20_transfer.v1`** – Specialization of `eth_sendTransaction` for ERC-20 transfers using the `transfer(address,uint256)` function ABI.
+  - **[EIP-681](https://eips.ethereum.org/EIPS/eip-681)** – Ethereum Payment Request URI scheme; can be embedded in `transaction_data`, QR codes, or deep links to trigger wallet actions.
+- **Wallet Communication**

+  - **WalletConnect v2** – Open protocol for connecting dApps to crypto wallets, supporting both same-device and cross-device flows, transporting JSON-RPC calls securely.
+  - **Custom Deep Links** – App-specific URL schemes (e.g., `metamask://`) for handing off payment requests between identity and crypto wallets.
 - **Trust Infrastructure**

   - **Trusted Verifier Registry** – Ecosystem-managed **trusted list** of verifiers and issuers (based on **X.509 certificates**).
   - **client_id_scheme = x509_san_dns** – Required for verifying Verifier identity against the trusted list.
 - **Transport and Interaction**

-  - **QR Codes / Deep Links** – For Wallet-Verifier interaction.
+  - **QR Codes / Deep Links** – For Wallet-Verifier and Wallet-to-Wallet interaction (OIDC4VP, EIP-681, WalletConnect).
   - **HTTP POST / direct_post.jwt** – For delivering encrypted VP responses.

+### Interoperability Considerations

+This profile is designed to be interoperable with widely adopted wallet interaction protocols and EVM-compatible environments.

+- **WalletConnect v2 Support**

+  - All JSON-RPC methods defined in this specification (`eth_sendTransaction`, `eth_signTypedData_v4`, `personal_sign`, `erc20_transfer.v1`) can be transmitted over [WalletConnect v2](https://walletconnect.com/), enabling cross-device and same-device flows.
+  - QR codes or deep links can be used to initiate a WalletConnect session from the Verifier to the Wallet.
+- **MetaMask and EVM-Compatible Wallets**

+  - The JSON-RPC patterns used are compatible with MetaMask, Coinbase Wallet, Trust Wallet, and other EVM-compatible wallets supporting [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) provider API.
+  - For wallets without native OIDC4VP support, the crypto transaction can still be triggered via a deep link containing `ethereum:` or EIP-681 URIs.
+- **EUDI Wallet Integration**

+  - In an **embedded transaction data** approach, a compliant EUDI Wallet can directly execute or delegate the JSON-RPC method to a linked crypto wallet.
+  - In a **two-step linked transaction** approach, the EUDI Wallet handles the identity proof (VP) and the crypto wallet performs the transaction, linked via `order_id`.
+- **Multi-Chain Compatibility**

+  - While the examples focus on Ethereum mainnet, the JSON-RPC methods are applicable to any EVM-compatible blockchain (e.g., Polygon, Binance Smart Chain, Avalanche, Etherlink).
+  - For non-EVM blockchains, equivalent RPC method mappings can be defined following the same `transaction_data` pattern.

-## Technical Steps for Transfer Flow
+## Technical Steps for Transfer Flow in a Embedded Transaction Data Approach

 ![](stablecoin_transfer_flow.png)